 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact c.
-Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off- site?
-(Source: 10) $\boxtimes$

-Discussion: The drainage pattern on the site would not be substantially altered with development of this project since the project largely maintains the existing, historic drainage pattern of the property, and drainage will be maintained on the project site.
-Additionally, surface flow from the new road would be directed to designed drainage areas for percolation in bioswale drainage features on the west side of the road.

-The project includes subdividing approximate 69 acres into 13 lots, ranging in size from 2.2 to 13.9 acres, plus about 8.2 acres of right of way, and the 135 acre remainder lot, for a total of 212 acres.
-The 13 developable lots end at the top of the slope.
-The slope areas and all of the land on either side of the Huer Huero Creek are included within the 135 acre remainder lot, which is not proposed to be developed.
-With the development of each lot, storm water will need to be designed to be handled on the lot.
-Therefore, the Huer Huero will not be impacted from this project or result in erosion or siltation on- or off-site.
-Therefore, impacts to drainage patterns and facilities would less than significant.

-d.
+Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site?
+(Source: 10) Discussion: The drainage pattern on the site this project since the project largely maintain and drainage will be maintained on the prowould be directed to designed drainage areas side of the road. ns the existing ject site.
+Add , historic draina itionally, surfac ge pattern of the he property, ne new road The project includes subdividing approxima acres, plus about 8.2 acres of right of way, ar 13 developable lots end at the top of the slop Huer Huero Creek are included within the developed.
+With the development of each lothe lot.
+Therefore, the Huer Huero will no siltation on- or off-site.
+Therefore, impacting significant. nd the 135 acre be.
+The slope are to 135 acre ren ot, storm water of be impacted remainder lot, freas and all of the nainder lot, while will need to be from this project. or a total of 21 to land on either is not properties to be designed to be ect or result in 2 acres.
+The or side of the posed to be handled on a erosion or d.
 Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site?
-(Source: 10)

-Discussion: See IX c. above.
-Drainage resulting from development of this property will be maintained onsite and will not contribute to flooding on- or off-site.
-Thus, flooding impacts from the project are considered less than significant.

-e.
-Create or contribute runoff water which

-would exceed the capacity of existing or

-planned stormwater drainage systems or $\boxtimes$

-provide substantial additional sources of

-polluted runoff?
-(Source: 10)

-Discussion: As noted in IX a. above, surface drainage will be managed onsite and will not add to offsite drainage facilities.
-Additionally, onsite LID drainage facilities will be designed to clean pollutants before they enter the groundwater basin.
-Therefore, drainage impacts that may result from this project would be less than significant.
+(Source: 10) Discussion: See IX c. above.
+Drainage result maintained onsite and will not contribute to find project are considered less than significant. e.
+Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff?
+(Source: 10) Discussion: As noted in IX a. above, surface offsite drainage facilities.
+Additionally, onsit pollutants before they enter the groundwater this project would be less than significant. te LID drainage e facilities will b e designed to c lean